dentarg/auth0-blog/_posts/2017-03-10-using-serverless-azure-functions-with-auth0-and-google-apis.md

 }
 ```

 We need to check the Auth0 `access_token` is valid before allowing the API code to be executed.
-This is done by a decorator (or wrapper) function based on the npm azure_functions_auth0 module but modified to work correctly with an Auth0 API access_token.
+This is done by a decorator (or wrapper) function based on the `npm azure_functions_auth0` module but modified to work correctly with an Auth0 API `access_token`.

 ```js
 // azure_functions_auth0.js